 As we enter an era of unprecedented understanding, it is important that society takes a proactive role in the responsible development of nanotechnology.

-I found a hidden message inside a recent article reporting on a new method of preventing nanoparticle induced lung damage in mice.
+I found a hidden message inside an article reporting on a new method of preventing nanoparticle induced lung damage in mice.

 Here are some actual quotes from the article: